COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Analysis

-The best fit fiducial SED models of are shown in Figure \ref{fig:all_seds1}.
+The best-fit fiducial SED models are shown in Figure \ref{fig:all_seds1}.
 The residuals are shown in the lower panels for each fit to visually demonstrate the quality of the best-fit SEDs.
-In Figure \ref{fig:corner}, we present the posterior distributions of the best-fit parameters, both as histograms as well as pair-wise comparison via a corner plot.
+In Figure \ref{fig:corner}, we present the posterior distributions of the best-fit parameters both as histograms and as pair-wise comparison via a corner plot.
 Refer to Table~\ref{tab:sed_results} for the best-fit values of the parameters.

-Since we are only fitting for $rz$ band photometry in the fiducial model, our model explicitly captures the rest-frame UV properties of the galaxy spectrum, which is closely related to the emission from the hot and massive stellar populations and the dust extinction in the galaxy (e.g., see \citealt{salim2007, shivaei2015}, and references therein).
-Meanwhile, due to a lack of information input regarding the cooler and less massive stellar populations, properties such as stellar metallicity and gas-phase metallicity are not constrained in the model.
-Hence, in Figure \ref{fig:corner}, we only show the free parameters that are constrained by the rest-frame UV observations, which are the total stellar mass $M_{*}$, instantaneous and dust-unobscured star formation rate (defined as the average SFR in the age bin closest to the epoch of observation, SFR$_{\rm last-bin}$) and dust attenuation $\tau_{\lambda,2}$.
-Note that the stellar mass and SFR shown in the figure are de-magnified and the uncertainties from lens modeling have been included in the aforementioned results.
+Since we are only fitting for $rz$-band photometry in the fiducial model, our model explicitly captures the rest-frame UV properties of the galaxy spectrum, which is closely related to the emission from the hot and massive stellar populations and the dust extinction in the galaxy (e.g., see \citealt{salim2007, shivaei2015}, and references therein).
+Meanwhile, due to a lack of information input regarding the cooler and less massive stellar populations, properties such as stellar and gas-phase metallicity are not constrained in the model.
+Hence, in Figure \ref{fig:corner}, we only show the free parameters that are constrained by the rest-frame UV observations, which are the total stellar mass $M_{*}$, instantaneous and dust-unobscured SFR (defined as the average SFR in the age bin closest to the epoch of observation, SFR$_{\rm last-bin}$) and dust attenuation $\tau_{\lambda,2}$.
+Note that the stellar mass and SFR shown in the figure are demagnified and the uncertainties from lens modeling have been included in the aforementioned results.